Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 On some platforms, introductions and starters exist independently from the character script.

-On others, especially internet-connected platforms, the starter can directly influence future behavior.
+On others, especially platforms built on LLMs trained on internet-derived data, the starter can directly influence future behavior.

 Because of that, I do not treat introductions and starters as separate from the character.